Rochester General Hospital: Facilities and current operations

 Rochester General Hospital has 528 beds and is served by more than 1,500 medical and dental staff members and more than 7,500 employees.
 In 2010, RGH cared for more than 100,000 patients in the emergency department, discharged over 32,356 inpatients, and performed more than 15,300 surgical procedures and over 1,159,000 outpatient encounters.

+The hospital contains a Dunkin Donuts, a Subway sandwich shop, and a Wolfgang Puck cafe.

 Sands-Constellation Center for Critical Care

 Rochester General Hospital is currently constructing a 7-story, 312,000 square foot critical-care building, that will include 23 operating rooms, 128 private-acuity-adaptable patient rooms, and 14 special care nursery rooms.
 Rochester General received its largest gift in the hospital's history from Robert Sands of Constellation Brands.
 Upon approval from the State of New York, the facility is projected to be completed in late 2021.

 Hospital rating data

 The HealthGrades website contains the clinical quality data for the Rochester General Hospital, as of 2017.
 For this rating section three different types of data from HealthGrades are presented: clinical quality ratings for thirty-nine inpatient conditions and procedures, thirteen patient safety indicators and the percentage of patients giving the hospital as a 9 or 10 (the two highest possible ratings).

 For inpatient conditions and procedures, there are three possible ratings: worse than expected, as expected, better than expected.
 For this hospital the data for this category is: